 What is expected of me while I’m at the residency?

 We’re not a product-oriented organization, so you don’t need to produce anything while in residence if you don't want to.
 Our program is open-ended and lets residents make their own studio hours, but all residents are highly encouraged to participate in monthly evenings of artist talks and sign up for studio visits.

 Can I sell my work during the residency?

 Of course.
 Open Studios on the last Saturday are a great opportunity to make sales.
 Artists are encouraged to give a 10% donation to the Wassaic Project of any works sold directly out of their studios.

-The second of each month from 12:00 PM to 5:00 PM.
+The 2nd of each month, from 12:00 PM to 5:00 PM (unless the 2nd falls on a Sunday or Monday, in which case move-in is on Tuesday).
 Our Residency Director, Will, will help coordinate your arrival/orientation.

 Where will I live?